claranet/terraform-azurerm-sentinel-content/README.md

 - _zscaler\_internet\_access_
 - _zscaler\_private\_access_

-These are the values that can be set in the `log_source` variable.
+These are the values that can be set in the `log_sources` variable.

-:information_source: Some solutions have no built-in default rules.
+> Some solutions don't embed rules.

 <!-- BEGIN_TF_DOCS -->
 ## Global versioning rule for Claranet Azure modules